sing-group/my-brain-seq/README.md

 # What does myBrain-Seq do?

-**MyBrain-Seq** is a [Compi](https://www.sing-group.org/compi/) pipeline to automatically identify differentially expressed microRNAs (miRNAs) between two conditions.
-It combines two differential expression analysis software, namely DESeq2 and EdgeR, to offer an integrated results suitable for experimental validation.
-Its features and analysis are designed and tuned to improve its performance with neuropsychiatric data, but it can also be used with any other type of miRNA data.
+**MyBrain-Seq** is a [Compi](https://www.sing-group.org/compi/) pipeline to automatically identify differentially expressed microRNAs (DE miRNAs) between two conditions.
+It combines two differential expression analysis software, namely DESeq2 and EdgeR, to offer an integrated result suitable for experimental validation.
+Additionally, a functional analysis module put biological meaning behind the list of DE miRNAs and eases the process of biomarker identification.
+Its features and analysis are designed and tuned to work with miRNA data.
+We designed myBrain-Seq with the particularities of neuropsychiatric data in mind.
+In this way, myBrain-Seq addresses its most common limitations while offering results that help the investigator to identify potential biomarkers and molecular mechanisms for the studied condition.
+A typical analysis with myBrain-Seq comprisess the following steps:

+### Preprocessing

-MyBrain-Seq preprocess each input FastQ file separately before the differential expression analysis.
+Prepare the input FastQ files for the differential expression analysis.
 This process comprises:

 1. Quality control of the sequences using FastQC.
 2. Trimming of the adapter sequences using Cutadapt (optional).